 Inferential statistics lets you draw conclusions about populations by using small samples.
 Consequently, inferential statistics provide enormous benefits because typically you can’t measure an entire population.

-In this blog post, I discuss these concepts, and how to obtain representative samples using random sampling.
+In this blog post, learn the differences between population vs. sample, parameter vs. statistic, and how to obtain representative samples using random sampling.

 Populations can include people, but other examples include objects, events, businesses, and so on.
 In statistics, there are two general types of populations.

 Populations can be the complete set of all similar items that exist.
 For example, the population of a country includes all people currently within that country.
 It’s a finite but potentially large list of members.

 However, a population can be a theoretical construct that is potentially infinite in size.
 For example, quality improvement analysts often consider all current and future output from a manufacturing line to be part of a population.

 Populations share a set of attributes that you define.
 For example, the following are populations:

 Before you begin a study, you must carefully define the population that you are studying.
 These populations can be narrowly defined to meet the needs of your analysis.
 For example, adult Swedish women who are otherwise healthy but have osteoporosis.

 Population vs Sample